mobeamer/template-nodejs-express-server/README.md

 prompt> npm install

+Run the _mysql/database-setup.sql script on your mysql server
+    (Change db name, username and pass)

+Edit classes/server-config.class.js to connect to database

 Open a browser to http://localhost:3000

 To change the port, edit the server.js file and set the port number to what you'd like.